-In recognition of these developments and the new opportunities they offer, the States of Jersey and of Guernsey have jointly requested the Jersey Competition Regulatory Authority (JCRA) and the Office of Utility Regulation (OUR) in Guernsey to run a process of spectrum allocation designed to achieve certain key policy objectives common to both Governments.
+In recognition of these developments and the new opportunities they offer, the States of Jersey and States of Guernsey have jointly requested the Jersey Competition Regulatory Authority (JCRA) and the Guernsey Competition and Regulatory Authority (GCRA) (see 1 May 2013 letter in Annex A) to run a process of spectrum allocation designed to achieve certain key policy objectives common to both Governments.

-Like the two Channel Island governments, the regulators have broadly similar duties under the Telecommunications (Jersey) Law 2002 and the Regulation of Utilities (Bailiwick of Guernsey) Law, 2001 and, among other objectives, must further the interests of consumers and economic well-being in the Channel Islands.
-The JCRA and the OUR will shortly share a common Board of Directors and already have a common leadership.
-For the purposes of this document, the JCRA and OUR are together referred to as the Channel Islands Competition and Regulatory Authorities, or CICRA, and all references in this document to CICRA should therefore be read as references to each of the JCRA and the OUR, unless the context otherwise requires.
+Like the two Channel Island governments, the regulators have broadly similar duties under the Telecommunications (Jersey) Law 2002 and the Regulation of Utilities (Bailiwick of Guernsey) Law, 20011 and, among other objectives, must further the interests of consumers and economic well-being in the Channel Islands.
+The JCRA and the GCRA share a common Board of Directors and have a common leadership.
+For the purposes of this document, the JCRA and the GCRA are together referred to as the Channel Islands Competition and Regulatory Authorities, or CICRA, and all references in this document to CICRA should therefore be read as references to each of the JCRA and the GCRA, unless the context otherwise requires.